mathjax/MathJax-docs/options/PlainSource.rst

 The PlainSource output processor
 ********************************

+The PlainSource output processor displays the input unmodified.

 The options below control the operation of the PlainSource output processor that is run when you include ``"output/PlainSource"`` in the `jax` array of your configuration.
 They are listed with their default